RevelerMediaServices/rall/README.md

 [Further information about Promises on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

-#### Async/Await
-> The async function declaration defines an asynchronous function, which returns an AsyncFunction object.\
-n async function can contain an await expression that pauses the execution of the async function and waits for the passed Promise's resolution, and then resumes the async function's execution and returns the resolved value.

-#### Expressions
-> any valid unit of code that resolves to a value.

-##### Primary Expressions

-###### this
-> 1. In the global execution context (outside of any function), this refers to the global object whether in strict mode or not.
-2. Inside a function, the value of this depends on how the function is called.
-Call and Apply are used to pass the value of this to another context.
-3. Bind Method creates a new function with the same body and scope and it is permanently bound to the first argument of bind, regardless of how the function is being used.
-  - Arrow functions this retains the enclosing lexical context's this.

-###### setting 'this' ^^^^

-###### Grouping Operator ( )
->  controls the precedence of evaluation.

-##### Left-hand-side expressions
-###### New
-> Creates an instance of a user-defined object type or of one of the built-in object types that has a constructor function.

-###### Super
-> Used to access and call functions on an object's parent.

-###### Spread Operator ( ... )
-> allows an expression to be expanded in places where multiple arguments (for function calls) or multiple elements (for array literals) are expected.
-1. function calls
-2. array literals
-3. Object Literals
-4. Only for interables
-5. Spread with many values

-###### Rest Parameter ( ... )
-> allows us to represent an indefinite number of arguments as an array.

 #### Dom / Virtual Dom
 > Document Object Model\
 Elements(HTML tree like structure)\
 The DOM can be modified using JavaScript

-#### Classes
-> Defines complex objects with their own prototypes\
-  defines all of the properties that characterize a certain set of objects.
-The number of properties can not be changed after the class is defined, but at run time you can add or remove properties on any object.

-#### Static Methods
-> Static method calls are made directly on the class and are not callable on instances of the class.
-Static methods are often used to create utility functions.

 #### Instances
 > The instantiation of a class.